Germany's Angela Merkel declares 'yes, I am a feminist' | DW | 08.09.2021

 The event included a panel discussion hosted by journalists, Miriam Meckel and Lea Steinacker.
 They spoke about the similarities between Adichie and Merkel, both of whom are considered to be feminist icons in their own rights.

-Merkel opened up about her experiences as a young girl and told the audience about what had moulded her growing up.
+Merkel opened up about her experiences as a young girl and told the audience about what had shaped her growing up.

 "The fact that I grew up with mentally handicapped people as a child and had no fear," she said.
 "That I studied physics," Merkel went on, recalling how she was among a small percentage of women studying in a male dominated discipline.